Namdalsavisa

-Namdalsavisa is a daily, local newspaper serving the district of Namdal, specifically Namsos, Norway.
+Namdalsavisa is a daily, local newspaper serving the Namdal district, primarily Namsos Municipality, Norway.

 Profile

-Namdalsavisa is published in six times per week in Trøndelag.
+Namdalsavisa is published in six times per week in Trøndelag county.
 It was known as Namdal Arbeiderblad until the mid-1990s.

 As of 1981 the owner of the paper was the Labour Party and trade unions.
 The newspaper is currently owned by A-pressen.
 It is published in tabloid format.

 Rolf A. Amdal, a member of the Labor Party, served as the editor-in-chief of Namdalsavisa.

 The 2007 circulation of the paper was 12,898 copies.